jup-ag/space-station/docs/misc/10-sdk-api-license-agreement.md

 13.2 This Agreement will terminate automatically if you fail to comply with any of the terms and conditions of this Agreement and you will be liable to Jupiter and its suppliers for damages or losses caused by your non-compliance.
 The waiver by Jupiter of a specific breach or default shall not constitute the waiver of any subsequent breach or default.

-13.3 Either party shall have the right to terminate the Agreement, immediately or upon thirty (30) days written notice to legal@jup.ag.
+13.3 Either party shall have the right to terminate the Agreement (for any reason), by written notice to the other party and refunding a pro-rata portion of any unutilised fee paid (in the case of termination by Jupiter).
+For the purpose of the Licensee's service of notice, it may contact legal@jup.ag.

 13.4 Upon termination of this Agreement, Licensee will immediately cease using the API and the SDK, and Licensee agrees to destroy all adaptations or copies of the API, SDK, and Documentation or return them to Jupiter upon the termination of this License.